alkindli/CtraderRobot/README.md

 So whoever trades on the market does not govern or manage it or change the value, it is that real.
 Unless you are a bookeeper especially on sports that is different.

 And to figure out what the time on it mean if its just big one.

+  So up to this I'd say you compare from and up to three years win in compression of how your ctrader robot functions.